raskolnikov/banking-api/README.md

-### Objective

-Your assignment is to build an internal API for a fake financial institution using Java and Spring.

 ### Brief

 While modern banks have evolved to serve a plethora of functions, at their core, banks must provide certain basic features.
 Today, your task is to build the basic HTTP API for one of those banks!
 Imagine you are designing a backend API for bank employees.
 It could ultimately be consumed by multiple frontends (web, iOS, Android etc).